China stocks end higher, strong commodity shares lend support

-SHANGHAI, June 29 China stocks rose on Thursday, driven by strong gains in raw material shares as a weaker dollar lifted commodities prices.
+SHANGHAI, June 29 (Reuters) - China stocks rose on Thursday, driven by strong gains in raw material shares as a weaker dollar lifted commodities prices.

 Sentiment was also boosted by easing fears of a quarter-end liquidity crunch in the banking system, as well as a rise in the yuan, which assuaged concerns about capital outflows.